atallison/go-collections/README.md

 ## Overview

 This is a library to provide useful collection data structures and methods for Gophers.
-All of them are concurrent safe by default.
 This library uses generics feature which will get available in Go officially on 1.18.

+## Usage

+All of the data structures are **not** concurrent safe by default.
+The synchronization to avoid data race is the caller's responsibility.

 ## Prerequisites